Northern California Motorcycle Accident Lawyers

-When choosing a lawyer to represent you in a motorcycle accident claim, it's important that he or she fully understands the circumstances and idiosyncrasies surrounding motorcycle accident cases.
-The Northern California motorcycle accident attorneys at our Chico, Roseville, Sacramento, and surrounding Northern California offices have extensive experience handling such claims and possess a thorough knowledge of not just personal injury law, but motorcycle accident litigation.
+When choosing a motorcycle accident lawyer in Northern California, it is essential that they fully understand the circumstances and peculiarities surrounding motorcycle accident cases.
+The Northern California motorcycle accident attorneys at our Chico, Roseville, Sacramento, and surrounding Northern California offices have extensive experience handling such claims and possess a thorough knowledge of personal injury law and motorcycle accident litigation.

 Mr. Larry Buckley has been riding for years, and this experience provides him with the unique insight necessary to establish the facts of the case and protect your rights.
-In fact, he routinely receives referrals from other attorneys for motorcycle accident cases, such is his expertise.
+He routinely receives referrals from other attorneys for motorcycle accident cases, such is his reputation.
 If you or someone you love has been injured in a motorcycle accident, we can help you file suit against the defendant to recover damages.

-Like trucking accident cases, claims involving motorcycle accidents are unique; whereas trucks have a greater potential to cause damage, and thus require a higher standard of duty on behalf of truck drivers, motorcycles are at greater risk of receiving damage (and motorcyclists injury).
+Like trucking accident cases, claims involving motorcycle accidents are unique.
+While trucks have a greater potential to cause damage and thus require a higher standard of duty on behalf of truck drivers, motorcycles are at greater risk of receiving damage, (and motorcyclists' injury).

 Though motorcyclists and motorists share the same rights and privileges, motorists should show greater care to motorcycles because motorcyclists are at much greater risk of injury in the event of an accident.
-If a motorist was negligent or reckless and caused injury as a result, he or she can be held accountable for damages.
+If a motorist was negligent or reckless and caused injury, they can be held accountable for damages.

 Obtaining the best possible recovery on behalf of our clients depends entirely on establishing liability in their case.
 The motorcycle accident attorneys at our Chico, Roseville, and Sacramento law offices work with top experts in their fields to analyze the circumstances surrounding a case and determine fault.